paulwexler/opinions/on_coding/README.md

 which can "cover" the problem space, or nearly so.
-Then new problems can be solved by using the existing components and almost no new code need be developed.
+Then new problems can be solved by using the existing components and almost no new code needs to be developed.

 The examples shown have gone through several iterations (steps 2 through 6)